erfianugrah/markov-mail/docs/TRAINING.md

 ```

 Regenerate this file any time you add/remove features in TypeScript—don’t hand-edit it.

+> MX lookups happen via Cloudflare’s DNS-over-HTTPS endpoint so the tree can learn “provider fingerprints” (Google Apps vs. self-hosted, etc.).
+If you’re exporting in an environment without outbound network access, pass `--skip-mx` so those columns are zeroed rather than failing the run.

 ## 2. Train + export the tree